 Ch.
 25: Teachings to Aid the Mindfulness-of-the-Buddha Samādhi

 VI.
-Chapter 25: Teachings Aiding Mindfulness-of-the Buddha Samādhi in his mindfulness of the Buddhas' Dharma body, for the Buddhas are not their form bodies.
+Chapter 25: Teachings Aiding Mindfulness-of-the Buddha Samādhi forty exclusive dharmas in his mindfulness of the Buddhas' Dharma body, for the Buddhas are not their form bodies.

 A. Initial Instructions on the Mindfulness-of-the Buddha Samādhi